Little kids put everything into their mouths, and these edible sensory play ideas are perfect for their hands-on activities!

 Edible Sensory Play Ideas From the Pantry:

 - Colored bread crumbs from Happily Ever Mom.

 - Dry pasta!
-Add scoops and cups for lots of play!
+Add scoops and cups for lots of edible sensory play!

 - Make an indoor sandbox with pantry items, like oatmeal!

-- Rice crispies are awesome for sensory play, they crunch!
-From Dirt and Boogers
+- Messy Motherhood knows rice crispies are awesome for sensory play, they crunch!

 - Make a necklace with Fruity-Os or just a sensory tub is fun too from No Time for Flash Cards.

 - Making Time for Mommy loves a sweet hot cocoa mix with marshmallows!